singnet/dev-portal/docs/ai-consumers/index.md

 ## Concepts and Components

-Here we've broken down the SingularityNET platform and network into its core components.
-The diagram below depicts the key components along with auxiliary components and their roles.
+The SingularityNET platform and network are shown as core components.
+The following diagram shows the key components,  associated auxiliary components and corresponding roles.

 ![components](/assets/img/platform_components.jpg)

- You can jump directly to the thing you'd like to know more about, or use the navigation on each page to read through them in turn.
+ You can quickly jump to a page to know more about, or use the navigation on each page to read through them in turn.

-**The Request for AI Portal (RFAI):** is a DApp through which end users and application developers can request specific AI services they would like added to the network and stake AGI tokens as a reward for high-quality solutions.
+**The Request for AI Portal (RFAI):** is a DApp through which end users and application developers request specific AI services they want added to the network and stake AGI tokens as a reward for high-quality solutions.